Denmark Beyond Copenhagen

 We'll imagine sailing with the Vikings, marvel at the ultimate Lego creations, visit with one really old bog man and then one really big boy, drop in on a royal palace, picnic on a Danish beach, and explore a remote island by bike.
 And it's all linked by an awe-inspiring network roads and bridges.

-And, in a small town North of Copenhagen as if floating on a lake, is a reminder of all that power: the stunning Frederiksborg Castle.
-Many consider this, the grandest castle in Scandinavia…the "Danish Versailles."
+And, in a small town north of Copenhagen, as if floating on a lake, is a reminder of all that power: the stunning Frederiksborg Castle.
+Many consider this the grandest castle in Scandinavia…the "Danish Versailles."
 Built in the early 1600s, Frederiksborg is the castle of Denmark's greatest king, Christian IV.

 This was one of the king's favorite residences — with a suitably regal entry ringed by a moat designed more for swans than defense.

-The king imported Dutch Renaissance architects to create his own "Christian IV style," which, by the way, you see in fancy buildings all over Copenhagen.
+The king imported Dutch Renaissance architects to create his own "Christian IV" style, which, by the way, you see in fancy buildings all over Copenhagen.

 The royal apartments exude royal opulence.
 For over a century the palace has been a museum, offering a stroll through the story of Denmark from 1500 until today.
-It serves as Denmark's National Portrait Gallery.
+It serves as Denmark's national portrait gallery.

-And the Great Hall, known as the Dancing Hall in Christian the Fourth's day — with the orchestra playing from their perch above, is where he'd throw his lavish parties.
+And the Great Hall was known as the "Dancing Hall" in Christian IV's day — with the orchestra playing from their perch above, this is where he'd throw his lavish parties.

-Gazing out the windows, guests would marvel at the king's baroque garden.
-Sculpted royal gardens, like the palaces, were used as propaganda: the king rules everything in his realm — even nature.
+Gazing out the windows, guests would marvel at the king's Baroque garden.
+Sculpted royal gardens, like the palaces, were used as propaganda: The king rules everything in his realm — even nature.

 This fine inlaid woodwork dates from 1620.
 Two centuries of Danish royalty were crowned in this church.
 Emblems celebrate subjugated realms of the Danish king.
 This one represents Norway — which was long a part of the Danish empire.